bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message BoardUITests/Bugs.md

 #  Bugs

 1. The text field isn't doing anything with the information that is typed into it.
+2. The table view doesn't populate any data.

 When you hit enter, the breakpoint hits: threadTitleTextField.resignFirstResponder()